-Affordable housing units are most commonly created by a Second Residential Dwelling or as part of a proposed housing project, where one or more units are deed-restricted to a particular income level in exchange for a density bonus and/or development incentives.
+Affordable housing units are most commonly created by an Accessory Dwelling Unit (previously known as a Second Residential Dwelling) or as part of a proposed housing project, where one or more units are deed-restricted to a particular income level in exchange for a density bonus and/or development incentives.

 Affordable Housing Rates